Potential of graphene and 2D materials: White Paper

 The paper outlines the enabling capabilities that need to be addressed to facilitate the transfer of graphene from the laboratory to the factory floor, including: characterisation, metrology, standardisation and quality control.
 It also focuses on the correct standards and regulations required to safeguard public safety and ultimately acceptance of this technology.
 And finally it describes the essential steps to enable harmonised development of graphene industrial technology.

 If you would like to comment on the contents, please contact: email@example.com

 Graphene, the two-dimensional crystal of carbon, has many extraordinary properties and characteristics which are either unique or surpass those of other materials.

-The uptake of graphene will be driven by progress in its production with properties appropriate for specific application.
+The uptake of graphene will be driven by confidence in its performance and progress in its production with properties appropriate for specific application.
 Currently, there are many methods being used and developed to prepare graphene of various dimensions, shapes and quality, from micromechanical cleavage to chemical vapour deposition.